TylarBratt/MessagePostingService/README.md

     "/user/producer" - (Get) returns list of producers with a subscriberID (Duplicate)

-TMS - Tweet Managment Servie
+TMS - Tweet Managment Service

   "/recieve" - recieves the auth message from UMS and saves to db.